-- St James Street in order to slow traffic and make roads safer and more attractive to other road users; and - vii.
-Incorporate adequate safe and secure cycle parking will be incorporated in the centre as part of public realm improvements and new development. - b.
-Require new development to provide electric car charging points in accordance with the London Plan (2011).; and - c.
-Require new development to provide Transport Assessments and Travel Plans in accordance with Development Management Policy DM14 Co-Ordinating Land Use.
+- a.
+Improve permeability and support a range of improvements to promote and enhance the environment for pedestrians and cyclists (also see policy WTC8); - b.
+Require new development to provide electric car charging points in accordance with the London Plan (2011); and - c.
+Require new development to provide Transport Assessments and Travel Plans in accordance with Development Management Policy DM14 - Co-Ordinating Land Use.